() MAJOR LEAGUE SOCCER LAUNCHES NATIONWIDE PARTNERSHIP WITH THE NATIONAL BLACK BANK FOUNDATION | Press releases

 About Black Gamers For Change

-Black Gamers for Change (BPC) is an unbiased 501(c)(3) nonprofit group consisting of over 170+ Black gamers, coaches and employees from MLS, working to bridge the racial equality hole that exists in society.
-BPC is dedicated to tackling the racial injustices which have restricted Black folks from having an equitable stake within the recreation of soccer and society.
-Among the many many targets, the group strives to advance the eye on human rights inequalities from protest to applications, partnerships, and insurance policies that tackle systemic discrimination.
+Black Gamers for Change (BPC) is an impartial 501(c)(3) nonprofit group consisting of over 170+ Black gamers, coaches and workers from MLS, working to bridge the racial equality hole that exists in society.
+BPC is dedicated to tackling the racial injustices which have restricted Black individuals from having an equitable stake within the sport of soccer and society.
+Among the many many objectives, the group strives to advance the eye on human rights inequalities from protest to packages, partnerships, and insurance policies that tackle systemic discrimination.
 For extra info go to www.BlackPlayersForChange.org

 About The Nationwide Coalition of 100 Black Girls

-The Nationwide Coalition of 100 Black Girls, Inc., (NCBW) is a 40-year-old advocacy group whose mission is to empower Black Girls and Women by means of larger entry to schooling, political power, enterprise alternatives, monetary literacy, and civic duty.
-Every of our members embraces the worth of nurturing younger Black ladies as they look ahead to a brighter future.
-At the moment, with 62 Chapters throughout the nation, we stand tall and prepared, whereas making a distinction within the lives of Black Girls and Women.
-NCBW supplies management and steering to help Black ladies to excel of their chosen area and/or to realize a greater lifestyle.
+The Nationwide Coalition of 100 Black Girls, Inc., (NCBW) is a 40-year-old advocacy group whose mission is to empower Black Girls and Women by way of higher entry to training, political energy, enterprise alternatives, monetary literacy, and civic duty.
+Every of our members embraces the worth of nurturing younger Black girls as they sit up for a brighter future.
+At present, with 62 Chapters throughout the nation, we stand tall and prepared, whereas making a distinction within the lives of Black Girls and Women.
+NCBW supplies management and steerage to help Black girls to excel of their chosen area and/or to realize a greater way of life.

 About 100 Black Males of America, Inc.

-One Hundred Black Males was based as a company in New York Metropolis in 1963.
-The nationwide group, 100 Black Males of America, Inc. started with 9 chapters in 1986 as a nationwide alliance of main African American males of enterprise, public affairs and authorities with a mission to enhance the standard of life for African Individuals, significantly African American youth.
-These visionaries included businessmen and trade leaders comparable to David Dinkins, Robert Mangum, Dr. William H. Hayling, Nathaniel Goldston III, Livingston Wingate Andrew Hatcher, and Jackie Robinson.
+One Hundred Black Males was based as a corporation in New York Metropolis in 1963.
+The nationwide group, 100 Black Males of America, Inc. started with 9 chapters in 1986 as a nationwide alliance of main African American males of enterprise, public affairs and authorities with a mission to enhance the standard of life for African Individuals, notably African American youth.
+These visionaries included businessmen and business leaders resembling David Dinkins, Robert Mangum, Dr. William H. Hayling, Nathaniel Goldston III, Livingston Wingate Andrew Hatcher, and Jackie Robinson.
 Since inception, the imaginative and prescient emerged and grew to over 10,00zero members impacting over 125,00zero underserved, underrepresented minority youth yearly.
-Go to www.100blackmen.org for extra info on the applications and initiatives of 100 Black Males of America, Inc. and their world community of chapters.
+Go to www.100blackmen.org for extra info on the packages and initiatives of 100 Black Males of America, Inc. and their world community of chapters.

 # # #